 The country’s nature parks and their many outdoor attractions are free too—from the thunderous Rhine Falls, Europe’s biggest plain waterfall, to the wispy Staubbach Falls that inspired the pen of Byron and Goethe.

-Food and drink isn’t cheap in Switzerland, but there are ways to expand your stomach without extending your overdraft.
+Food and drink aren’t cheap in Switzerland, but there are ways to expand your stomach without extending your overdraft.

 Forget the hotel breakfast